Stability in Online Coalition Formation: Preliminaries

+Next, we introduce stability based on group deviations.
+Consider a partition $\pi$ and a coalition $B\subseteq N$.
+Then, $B$ is called a \emph{blocking coalition} for $\pi$ if, for all agents $i\in B$, it holds that $u_i(B) > u_i(\pi)$.
+Moreover, $B$ is called a \emph{weakly blocking coalition} for $\pi$ if, for all agents $i\in B$, it holds that $u_i(B) \ge u_i(\pi)$, and there exists an agent $j\in B$ with $u_j(B) > u_j(\pi)$.
+A partition is said to be in the \emph{core} (CR) (or \emph{strict core} (SCR)) if it admits no blocking coalition (or weakly blocking coalition).
+Note that every blocking coalition is also weakly blocking.
+Hence, the strict core prevents a larger set of possible group deviations and, therefore, is the stronger solution concept.
+Some authors refer to the strict core as strong core \citep{BoJa02a}.
+When we speak of performing a group deviation, we mean that agents form a (weakly) blocking coalition.

+For a more concise notation, we refer to deviations with respect to stability concept $\alpha\in \{$NS, IS, CNS, CIS, CR, SCR$\}$ as \emph{$\alpha$ deviations}, e.g., IS deviations for $\alpha =$ IS.
+Similarly, we refer to a partition satisfying stability concept~$\alpha$ as an $\alpha$ partition.

 Finally, we also consider Pareto optimality, which can be seen as a stability guarantee, where the whole set of agents cannot perform a group deviation.
 A partition $\pi'$ is said to \emph{Pareto-dominate} a partition $\pi$ if, for every agent $i\in N$, it holds that $u_i(\pi')\ge u_i(\pi)$, and there exists an agent $j\in N$ with $u_j(\pi') > u_j(\pi)$.
 A partition $\pi$ is said to be \emph{Pareto-optimal} (PO) if it is not Pareto-dominated by another partition.
 Pareto optimality is a classical concept of economic efficiency, and already was a primal objective during the birth of hedonic games \citep{DrGr80a}.
 Note that Pareto optimality is a weakening of welfare optimality, which was the objective in the literature on online ASGHs thus far \citep{FMM+21a,BuRo23a}.
+Moreover, at first glance, Pareto dominance feels like a global variant of weakly blocking coalitions, and therefore seemingly leads to a more demanding solution concept.
+However, the exact opposite is true.
+While group deviations based on (weakly) blocking coalitions lead to partitions that can be inferior for other agents, every Pareto dominance gives rise to a weakly blocking coalition (the ones containing agents that are strictly better off).
+Hence, partitions in the strict core are Pareto-optimal.